nerohmot/sksd/README.md

 # Preample

 Up to now there is some 'buttox pains' when it comes to:
 1. **Detecting what 'machines' are available in your network**, this is prior to 'connecting' to them, and currently not available.
 2. **Connecting to remote spyder-kernels**, this is available, but it is very manual. (actually almost un-usable).
 3. **Environment(s)** ... `spyder` runs in the same environmnet as the environment we are coding for.
 This has the following consequences:

-    - The app **needs** to conform to the `spyder` requirements. (not the packages requirement but the package restrictions pose a prblem)
+  a.
+The app **needs** to conform to the `spyder` requirements. (not the packages themselves, but their restrictions (can) pose a problem)

-    - The app **needs** to conform to the rest of the environment. (eg `anaconda`, again not the packages but their restrictions make life hard)
+  b.
+The app **needs** to conform to the rest of the environment. (eg `anaconda`, again not the packages but their restrictions make life hard)

-  ...
-If ther is any, they are not 'controlled' from `Spyder`.
-(Or better yet : the application you are coding for!)
+  c.
+As `spyder` doesn't know up-front what his run-time environement will be, a lot of extra testing needs to be done, which doesn't help the 'time to market', **and** results in further package restrictions.

-  4.
+The goal of this initial proposal is to solve these issues transparantly!

-This initial proposal tries to solve thes issues transparantly both remote **and local!** (see notes at end)
+# Foundation

 # Description (Proposal)